 Things To Ponder For Business Entities

 - How much working capital will you need to get this entity off the ground?

-- How much time, effort and energy are you willing to contribute to make this legal entity successful?
+- How much time, effort, and energy are you willing to contribute to making this legal entity successful?

-It is now time to begin making important strategic decisions.
+Now, it is time to begin making important strategic decisions.
 Hence, ponder these three questions carefully.
 Jot down the answers.
-Read them back to yourself.
+Then, read them back to yourself.

 Finally, does it make sense?
-Seeing it on paper, steering back at you, will help put things into perspective.
-It will make it easier when making your company structure selection.
+Seeing it on paper, steering back at you will help put things into perspective.
+It will make it easier when deciding which business entities to choose from.

 Now, It’s time to spread your wings and fly.
 Lastly, I’d love to know which one of these business entities you are in with your company.